PaulSpence/paulspence.github.io/_pages/about.md

 ---

 The central theme of my research is geophysical fluid dynamics with a focus on the ocean’s role in global climate.
-Please is a shadowy picture of some hammerhead sharks, followed by a brief academic bio.
+Below is a favourite shadowy picture of hammerhead sharks, followed by a brief academic bioi.
+Thank you for visiting :)

 <img src="/files/hammers.png">